 Go casual, we love photos with you both looking relaxed, having fun with each other, and being comfortable.
 So jeans and t-shirts are great for casual portraits.

 Wear layers to add dimension and accessories for splashes of colour.
 Consider rich textures, simple patterns, chunky jewellery, belts, scarves, hats and buckles.
 But don’t overdo it!
 And let’s be honest – this is Scotland – chances are we’ll be outside, and it will be chilly.
 A cute hat or scarf can really liven up an outfit, so it’s definitely something to bear in mind.

 If the shoot is going to be in a park setting and there is a lot of green, choose colours that will go nicely with green to help make your photos come alive!
 We would suggest a bold contrasting colour like red, or perhaps a lovely pastel peach if that’s more your style.

 If you prefer more neutral colours, it’s still a good rule of thumb for someone to wear a colour that will really stand out.
 Even if it’s your shoes, add a pop of colour somewhere.
 Wear simple, classic apparel that reflects your style.
-For a timeless family portrait, avoid clothing that is too trendy.
-You don’t want to look back at your portraits in five years’ time and cringe at what you’re wearing in the photos!
+For a timeless couples portrait, avoid clothing that is too trendy.
+You don’t want to look back at your photos in five years’ time and cringe at what you’re wearing in the photos!